DanielMontoyaCapko/FX/replit.md

 ## Overview

 FundedXam Capital is a financial investment platform offering a 9% fixed annual return with capital protection through bank contracts.
-The application is built as a modern full-stack web application targeting conservative investors and financial advisors, emphasizing trust, legal structure, and capital protection.
+The application is built as a modern frontend-only web application targeting conservative investors and financial advisors, emphasizing trust, legal structure, and capital protection.

 ## System Architecture